kartikeybihani/Financify/Finny_Flow_Analysis_Report.md

 9. **Response Streaming**: Real-time response delivery
 10. **Offline Support**: Cached responses for offline viewing

-**Assessment**: While the technical foundation is solid with excellent performance characteristics, the system lacks the essential guardrails, prompting sophistication, and memory capabilities needed for a compelling financial AI advisor.
-The missing scope control, weak personality definition, and stateless nature are critical gaps that prevent Finny from being truly engaging and trustworthy for users.
+**Assessment**: The Finny system now has a robust technical foundation with excellent performance characteristics and critical guardrails in place.
+The implementation of scope control, enhanced prompting, and off-topic query handling has significantly improved the system's reliability and user experience.
+While memory capabilities and conversation context remain as future enhancements, the system now provides a compelling and trustworthy financial AI advisor experience with proper boundaries and engaging personality.